Kinabatangan Riverside Lodge | 2 Day | Sabah, Borneo

 Kinabatangan Riverside Lodge – Join a 2 Day Trip (Kinabatangan Nature Lodge), Sabah, Borneo

 During your 2D1N Kinabatangan Riverside Lodge Trip, you will join two river cruises (one in the afternoon, one in the early morning), one night trek in the rainforest in search of nocturnal wildlife, a visit to Sepilok Orangutan Rehabilitation Centre and a visit to the Rainforest Discovery Centre.
 Phew!
 At Sepilok Orangutan Rehabilitation Centre, you will watch the morning feeding session, where rehabilitating Orangutans visit to collect their morning snack.
-After lunch, on your first day, you will then be transferred to your Kinabatangan Riverside Lodge located along the Kinabatangan River, Kinabatangan Nature Lodge.
+After lunch, on your first day, you will be transferred to your Kinabatangan Riverside Lodge located along the Kinabatangan River, Tanini Kinabatangan.
 From the Lodge, you will join river cruises along the Kinabatangan River with a Nature Guide in search of wildlife and birds.

 Wildlife Encounters Galore during a Kinabatangan Riverside Lodge Adventure, Sabah